Tax Preparation Checklist

 Moving Expenses

 Moving expenses can be deducted from taxes if you moved within the last tax year and met certain criteria (listed in detail here).
-Documentation about these expenses should always be brought when filing tax so this deduction can properly apply.
+Documentation about these expenses should always be brought when filing taxes so this deduction can properly apply.
 The deductible amount is capped at $3500 per adult, and any excess can be applied to the following year of taxes.

 7) Tax Payments:

-Now that you know how much you owe include the proper amount of tax payments on your return.
+Now that you know how much you owe, include the proper amount of tax payments on your return.
 However, be aware that if you are underpaying, then there is an estimated penalty for not paying enough.
 If unsure about the rules surrounding this, it’s best to talk to a professional who can help!
 Lastly, don’t forget about including any interest paid on back taxes with the total amount due.

 8) Signing the return: